zieren/eltern-emailer/README.md

 ### Current Features

-The following information sources (sections in the web UI) are supported:
+The following contents (sections in the web UI) are supported:

 * `Aktuelles`
 * `Kommunikation Eltern/Fachlehrer`

 ### Planned Features

-The following information sources are on my radar (roughly in order of priority):
+The following contents are on my radar (roughly in order of priority):

 * `Kommunikation Eltern/Klassenleitung`
 * `Klassen Vertretungsplan`